Day of Reconciliation – 16 December – South Africa

 December 16 is a public holiday in South Africa - The Day of Reconciliation.

 Until Apartheid was demolished in 1994, this day was known as ‘Dingaans Day’, or ‘Day of the Vow’ or ‘Day of the Covenant’ - a religious holiday to commemorate a battle that had occurred on 6 December 1838 between 470 white Afrikaners (Voortrekkers) and about 10,000 to 15,000 Zulus.
-(Some sources allege there were about 21,000 Zulus.)
+(Some sources allege 21,000 Zulus!)
 Relatively safe behind their wagons, armed with rifles, and with a river between them and the storming Zulus, the Afrikaners won this battle without any fatalities, while about 3,000 Zulus were killed.

 * The Zulu people are the largest of the etnic groups in South Africa.
 Dingane was the brother and successor of Shaka.
 Their weapons of the time were short spears called assegais.